Ph0enixKM/cgen/README.md

 # CGen
 ## About
-CGen is a library that can easily and effortlessly generate your project structure.
+CGen is a CLI command that can easily and effortlessly generate your project structure for C/C++.

 ## Installation
 Prerequisites: